chtenb/music-arithmetic/README.md

 - ` ` (serial operator, precedence 2)
 - `,` (parallel operator, precedence 1)

-The advantage of choosing this precedence order is that we can write multiple voices easily
+The advantage of choosing this precedence order is that we can write multiple voices easily.
 ```
 (
     c g a g f e d   c,